-A shortcoming of the current process is the lack of financial transparency regarding the financial outcome.
-Most families incur student debt without any idea of the future monthly payment.
+A major limitation of the current process is the lack of financial transparency regarding the long-term outcomes and consequences of student debt.
+Many families take on student debt without a clear understanding of future monthly payments.

 Additional Benefits of Completing the FAFSA